Being A Caring Church Webinar

 Arlan Miller: Yeah.
 It’s, you’re given permission Yeah.
 Of communication, which is really good.
 Okay.
 Number four, overcoming our fears.
 And now we, let’s go back to this idea of, certainty to some extent, you know, the desire for certainty.

 Arlan Miller: It know it, it, actually, there’s a correct correlation between certainty and fear.
-Cause we’re never gonna have certainty and in many things, if any and, the then when we get to this place where we don’t feel like we have it, we start to fear and get anxious and all those kind of things.
+Cause we’re never going to have certainty and in many things, if any and, then when we get to this place where we don’t feel like we have it, we start to fear and get anxious and all those kinds of things.
 Right?

 Arlan Miller: Yeah.
-And so there’s a piece of this, I’m guessing that if you’re a helper or you wanna be caring, but you’re nervous, you’re not gonna have the right thing to say or you don’t know how to fix it, or what if they don’t wanna talk?
-Or what if they do wanna talk and you don’t, you know, know how to handle if they really start to spill the beans?
+And so there’s a piece of this, I’m guessing that if you’re a helper or you want to be caring, but you’re nervous, you’re not going to have the right thing to say or you don’t know how to fix it, or what if they don’t want to talk?
+Or what if they do want to talk and you don’t, you know, know how to handle if they really start to spill the beans?

 Arlan Miller: Yeah.
 I mean that’s, yeah.
 That all gets you into place where you just, it’s easier just to not do anything.
 Sure.
 Right.

-Ted Witzig, Jr: And I was sure that this book was gonna the right, all the right answers.
-And, the whole point of the book was there are no right words.
+Ted Witzig, Jr: And I was sure that this book was going to the right, all the right answers.
+And the whole point of the book was there are no right words.
 Okay?
 So, so here’s the thing.
-[00:43:00] What we’re trying to do is instead of saying the right words, we’re trying to be able to connect to the other person’s emotions.
+What we’re trying to do is instead of saying the right words, we’re trying to be able to connect to the other person’s emotions.
 Okay?

-Ted Witzig, Jr: And I think one of the things is just to [00:44:00] say, Hey, you know what?
+Ted Witzig, Jr: And I think one of the things is just to say, hey, you know what?
 I know this is a, I know this is a tough time for your family, and I just I, don’t know what you need right now.
 I don’t know, but I just want you to know I love you.
 Yeah.
-You know .
+You know.

-Arlan Miller: And, that’s the reality is, Ted, we’re not gonna get it right.
+Arlan Miller: And, that’s the reality is, Ted, we’re not going to get it right.

 Arlan Miller: No. All the time, right.
-I mean we’re, not gonna get it right all the time.
+I mean we’re not going to get it right all the time.

 Ted Witzig, Jr: No. And, I would say that the way that, that, I will say 90% of the time, the way to get it wrong comes into two things.
 Okay.
 And that is trying to explain why God does something, okay? right?
 And, so it is, try it is making a pronouncement.

-Ted Witzig, Jr: And, and ultimately again, based on your relationship with somebody, maybe you can go on on.
-Maybe that’s the kind of relationship you have, your deep, and .
+Ted Witzig, Jr: And, and ultimately again, based on your relationship with somebody, maybe you can go on.
+Maybe that’s the kind of relationship you have, you’re deep.

-Arlan Miller: You can be a sounding board perhaps while they wrestle through those complex emotions and that kinda thing.
+Arlan Miller: You can be a sounding board perhaps while they wrestle through those complex emotions and that kind of thing.
 But it’s the pronouncement pieces.

-Ted Witzig, Jr: But I’ll say this, like these things, like what if they don’t wanna talk?
+Ted Witzig, Jr: But I’ll say this, like these things, like what if they don’t want to talk?
 You know, I think one of the things is, I, my, my rule of thumb is to let them know.
 That they are in your heart.
-So it’s the, it’s pinging them somehow.
+So, it’s the, it’s pinging them somehow.
 Okay.
 You are in my heart.
-If the, other thing though, and if they don’t want to, then they don’t pick up on it.
+If the other thing though, and if they don’t want to, then they don’t pick up on it.

 Ted Witzig, Jr: And you have to not read into that.
 If you send an email, a text to somebody and say, Hey, I’m praying for you and, they don’t respond, let it be okay.
-You, don’t have to go, oh, they don’t like me.
+You don’t have to go, oh, they don’t like me.
 I did the wrong thing.
-You know what they’re, and if they do wanna talk and, you’re, and you don’t feel either the time isn’t [00:46:00] or it’s, too much for you just to be able to say, Hey, you know what?
+You know what they’re, and if they do want to talk and, you’re, and you don’t feel either the time isn’t or it’s too much for you just to be able to say, Hey, you know what?

 Arlan Miller: Yeah.
 Yeah.
 There’s a couple of verses at the bottom there I think are really good verses that first John four is a great passage.

 Arlan Miller: But it just speaks about the power of love.
 Yep.
 You know, he, that feareth has not made perfect in love.
 Fear has torment, but love casts out fear.
 And then Timothy, you know, says he’s not giving us the spirit of fear, but of love and the power and of a sound mind.
-There so there’s an aspect of this is saying, okay if, I let, if I get my motive about be about love, having them in their heart, realizing I’m not gonna be perfect or have certain answers for every situation but I wanna just love.
+There so there’s an aspect of this is saying, okay if, I let, if I get my motive about be about love, having them in their heart, realizing I’m not going to be perfect or have certain answers for every situation, but I want to just love.
 Yeah.
-And with the love that God has given me you know, that’s, let’s not, we lose it before, don’t let good that can be done, be removed from the equation because we’re so fearful that we’re not gonna get perfect.
+And with the love that God has given me you know, that’s, let’s not, we lose it before, don’t let good that can be done, be removed from the equation because we’re so fearful that we’re not going to get perfect.

 Ted Witzig, Jr: Before I move.
 Okay.
-And it’s kinda like, oh, if I have any fear, then I have to kind of resolve this perfectly before I move forward.
+And it’s kind of like, oh, if I have any fear, then I have to kind of resolve this perfectly before I move forward.
 I will tell you that I want you to think about a train here, Arlan.
-And I want, in this sense I want the, engine.
-To be love.
+And I want, in this sense I want the engine.
+To be loved.
 Okay.
-And the, second, there’s just, three pieces of this train.
+And there’s just three pieces of this train.

-Ted Witzig, Jr: The, it’s love, action, and then the emotions.
-The, fact is our motivation is in love.
-We take whatever kind of action or, move that we can do, and I, we get doable, not perfect, and then we let our emotions kind of catch up with that.
+Ted Witzig, Jr: It’s love, action, and then the emotions.
+The fact is our motivation is in love.
+We take whatever kind of action or move that we can do, and I, we get doable, not perfect, and then we let our emotions kind of catch up with that.
 Yeah.

 Arlan Miller: And often we get that, get it reversed.

-Ted Witzig, Jr: It’s kinda like, I want my emotions to be right.
+Ted Witzig, Jr: It’s like, I want my emotions to be right.

 Ted Witzig, Jr: So I’ll know exactly what to do and then I’ll know I was loving.
 Yeah.
 And that gets us tied up.

-Arlan Miller: Let’s, use the last point here and then we’ll, give a little bit of time for questions.
-If you have some at the end, you can chat ’em into the chat box if you’re able there, or we’ll give a chance to, go live and ask a question.
+Arlan Miller: Let’s use the last point here and then we’ll give a little bit of time for questions.
+If you have some at the end, you can chat them into the chat box if you’re able there, or we’ll give a chance to, go live and ask a question.

-Arlan Miller: You don’t wanna abuse that.
-No. And you don’t wanna abuse that for the sake of, well, I just wanted to share this prayer request, or I just wanted to kind of just share it just a little bit too much and then that just starts to snowball.
+Arlan Miller: You don’t want to abuse that.
+No. And you don’t want to abuse that for the sake of, well, I just wanted to share this prayer request, or I just wanted to kind of just share it just a little bit too much and then that just starts to snowball.
 Yeah.
 Right.
 I mean, speak to just kind of maybe the importance of that privacy and confidentiality.

 Ted Witzig, Jr: It’s, it is one of those things that that again, because people vary, first of all, people vary and how private or pub or public that they are.
 And two, the content what, one person would, share about and what another person wouldn’t share about.